 The risk management department is responsible for managing and monitoring risk exposures.
 It also, measures risk using risk models and presents reports to the Board Risk Committee and the Board of Directors.
 The models use probabilities based on historical experiences adjusted to reflect the current economic environment.

 Monitoring and controlling risks are managed through limits set by the Board of Directors.
-These limits reflect the business strategy and market environment of the Group as well as the level of risk that the Bank's Board of Directors are willing to accept.
+These limits reflect the business strategy and market environment of the Group as well as the Bank's risk appetite.

 Risk mitigation